 - You are looking for a chop with a little fat and generous marbling throughout, as this will keep the meat tender and juicy.

-Finally, turn the slow cooker to low and cook for 7-8 hours or until pork is tender.
-Serve over rice, potatoes, or noodles and enjoy!
+Finally, COOK. turn the slow cooker to low, then cover and cook for 6-7 hours or until the pork is tender.
+Serve over rice, potatoes, or noodles, and enjoy!

-- Low and slow is the best way to cook this recipe.
+- Low and slow is the best way to cook this slow cooker pork chops recipe.

-- A bone-in chop with a bit of marbling will yield the best result.
+- A thick-cut, bone-in chop with a bit of marbling will yield the best result.

 - We use a 6-quart crockpot to make the recipe.